Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Have table auto-update when move details are revised
 - [x] Add cannot create duplicate match test
 - [x] Indicate to the user that a match was created
 - [x] Check for and prevent duplicate videos from being added